 All of our products can be shipped via UPS!

-EPDM Synthetic Rubber Solar Collectors are not Compatible with Swimming Pool Chemistry
+EPDM Synthetic Rubber is not Fully Compatible with Swimming Pool Chemistry

 Almost every solar pool heating dealer that has any lengthy experience has run into the phenomenon of black goo, dust or particles oozing out of an EPDM synthetic rubber solar collector, making a mess of the pool.
-Hot Sun gets calls on this almost every week.
-Granted, many of these systems are older.
 Many times the customers aren't too upset because they got 6 or 8 years service out of their solar heater and this has been good service.
 Some have even lasted 20 years or more.
-This is a powerful defense for the supplier and besides, the systems have usually paid for themselves many times over.
+Besides, the systems have usually paid for themselves many times over.
 No harm no foul.
-At Hot Sun we have always used thermo plastic based materials with zero risk of this kind of breakdown but during our technology development we did stray toward EPDM and we were punished.
-Selling epdm knowing there is a problem with chemistry puts solar companies on a slippery slope.
-Why not just tell people that 80 sq ft of solar collector will raise pool temp 10 degrees?
-Hmmm.
-That's what it says right on the box of the 4x20 at the pool store.
+We at Hot Sun have studied this issue carefully because we believe that first and foremost solar pool heaters need to be flexible so they can be repaired, serviced, and so they can tolerate frost conditions (42F exposed to a clear night sky).
+Keep that in mind when someone selling rigid polypropylene solar panels tells you about black pool.
+They have a bias and so do I. EPDM is tough and it doesn't necessarily have to be glued to the manifold.
+Rubber stretches elactically whereas plastics can deform plastically.
+Look up the meaning of the word plastic.
+At Hot Sun we have always used thermo plastic based materials with zero risk of this kind of breakdown but during our technology development we did stray toward EPDM momentarily for its obvious appeal and we were punished.

 Solaroll was the biggest and most prolific product of this kind.
 It has now resurfaced in South Africa and claims a long history (since 1977) in the business.